How chemotherapy works

 Drugs that attack cancer cells during the middle of their growth.
 They replace their DNA and RNA, genetic codes inside cells, so they stop growing.
 Doctors call them antimetabolites.
 Drugs in this group include 5-fluorouracil, 6-mercaptopurine, cytarabine, gemcitabine and methotrexate, among many others.

 A type of antibiotic that alters the DNA inside cancer cells (not like the antibiotics used to treat infections), called anti-tumour antibiotics, including actinomycin-D, bleomycin, daunorubicin, doxorubicin and more.
 They attack the enzymes inside cancer cells that help them divide and grow.
 High doses of these drugs can damage your heart or lungs.
-So your doctor will only have you take them for a short time.
+So your doctor will only recommend you having them for a short time.

 Drugs that stop cancer cells from dividing.
 They can also stop your body from making the proteins that cancer cells need to grow.
 They’re called mitotic inhibitors, and they include docetaxel, estramustine, paclitaxel and vinblastine.

-Another type of medicine, called topoisomerase inhibitors, also attack enzymes that help cancer cells divide and grow.
-This group includes etoposide, irinotecan, teniposide (which is not licensed in the UK), and topotecan.
-Some of them, though, may raise your risk of getting a second cancer a few years later.
+Another type of drug, called topoisomerase inhibitors, also attack enzymes that help cancer cells divide and grow.
+This group includes etoposide, irinotecan, and topotecan.
+Some of them, though, may increase your risk of getting a second cancer a few years later.